xl45/shedskin/README.rst

 **Shed Skin Types**

 **Shed Skin** reimplements the Python builtins with its own set of C++ classes, built on the C++ Standard Template Library.
-They have a similar interface, so they should be easy to used, provided you have some basic C++ knowledge.
+They have a similar interface, so they should be easy to use (provided you have some basic C++ knowledge.)
 See the class definitions in ``lib/builtin.hpp`` for details.
 If in doubt, convert some equivalent Python code to C++, and have a look at the result.

 .. _Command-line Options: